hadilou/ws20_adje_knowrob/docker-knowrob/docker-master/protege/README.md

 ## Local image build
     docker build -t protege5_x -f Dockerfile .
 ## Run (Recommended for easy starting-up)
-This will setup all the neeeded host directory to ensure Protege configurations being persistent for nect run
+Once the container is up, this will setup all the neeeded host directory to ensure Protege configurations being persistent for nect run
 ###
     ./run.sh